Lysxia/coq-simple-io/README.md

 # Purely functional IO for Coq

-An IO monad with user-defined primitive operations.
+An IO monad with user-definable primitive operations.

 This library provides tools to implement IO programs directly in Coq, in a similar style to Haskell.

 Facilities for formal verification are not included.
+There is no canonical way to describe the effects of the arbitrary foreign constructs that this library allows, so this library commits to none.

 ## Installation